whitaker-io/machine/README.md

 // Filter is a function that can be used to filter the payload. type Filter[T any] func(d T) bool

-// BaseFn is a function that is used to process the payload in a single step
-// of the Y Combinator recursion. type BaseFn[T any] func(d T) T

 // BaseFnTransform is a function used by the Y Combinator to perform a recursion
 // on the payload.
 // Example: